Doctor Who (pinball): Multiball

+Reception

+Writing for The Flipside Lyman Sheats found the game to have a variety of shots, but had two design flaws which can cause unfair drains.
+He still considered it one of the better releases of that year.

+In a retro article about the machine in 2021, Pinball Mag found it to be underrated.

 Digital versions

-The table was released for The Pinball Arcade on October 1, 2016 and taken down on June 30, 2018 right after WMS license expiration.
+The table was released for The Pinball Arcade on 1 October 2016 and delisted on 30 June 2018 due to the loss of the WMS license.

 An updated version, dubbed Master of Time, was announced alongside the original.
-Originally planned for an October 2016 release, the revised table was released on December 21, 2016.
+Originally planned for an October 2016 release, the revised table was released on 21 December 2016.
 Based on the original Doctor Who pinball machine, the new table focuses on incarnations of the Doctor that debuted after the classic series and instead has the player choose a villain to face rather than an individual Doctor to play as.
 The table features new voiceover recorded by Peter Capaldi as the Twelfth Doctor, and Michelle Gomez as Missy, as well as using voice clips from past new-series Doctors taken from the show.
-This updated version is still available for purchase, unlike the original Doctor Who.
+This updated version is still available for purchase.